 Light therapy has a well-known mechanism in any nearly any cell of the body with a mitochondrion (mitochondria being the organelles responsible for energy production).
-You can look into Cytochrome C Oxidase and Nitric Oxide to learn more of the specifics here, but basically, both red and near-infrared light help our mitochondria to complete the process of respiration, giving more CO2 and ATP (energy).
-This applies in pretty much any cell of body, besides those lacking mitochondria such as red blood cells.
+You can look into Cytochrome C Oxidase and Nitric Oxide to learn more of the specifics here, but basically the hypothesis is that both red and near-infrared light help our mitochondria to complete the process of respiration, giving more CO2 and ATP (energy).
+This would in theory apply in pretty much any cell of body, besides those lacking mitochondria such as red blood cells.

 - The muscle-energy connection

 One of the key characteristics of muscle cells is that they are exceptionally abundant in mitochondria, needing them to fulfil the high energy demands.
 This applies to skeletal muscle, cardiac muscle, and smooth muscle tissue like you would find in internal organs.
 The density of mitochondria in muscle tissue varies between species and parts of the body, but they all need a high degree of energy to function.
-The rich presence overall suggests that light therapy has great potential to affect muscles, even more so than it can affect other tissue.
+The rich presence overall suggests why light therapy researchers are interested in the application of targeting muscles, even more so than other tissues.

-Myosatellite cells, a type of muscle stem cell involved in growth and repair, are also a key target of light therapy1,5, perhaps the main target that gives long term effects.
-These satellite cells become active in response to strain (such as from mechanical movement like exercise or from injury) – a process that is enhanced by light therapy9.
+Myosatellite cells, a type of muscle stem cell involved in growth and repair, are also a key potential target of light therapy1,5, perhaps even the main target that gives long term effects.
+These satellite cells become active in response to strain (such as from mechanical movement like exercise or from injury) – a process that could be enhanced by light therapy9.
 Like stem cells in any location of the body, these satellite cells are essentially the precursors to normal muscle cells.
 They usually exist in a relaxed, inactive state, but will turn into other stem cells or turn into fully functional muscle cells as part of the healing process, in response to injury or exercise trauma.
 Recent research points to mitochondrial energy production within stem cells as the primary regulator of their fate6, essentially determining their ‘programming’ as well as their speed and efficiency.
-Since light therapy is a potent promoter of mitochondrial function, a clear mechanism exists to explain how light improves our muscle growth and repair via stem cells.
+Since the hypothesis behind light therapy is that it might be a potent promoter of mitochondrial function, a clear mechanism exists to explain how light could maybe improve our muscle growth and repair via stem cells.

 Inflammation is a typical feature associated with muscle damage or stress.
-Light will help to reduce the severity of the inflammation3 (by increasing levels of CO2 – which then goes on to inhibit inflammatory cytokines/prostaglandins), thus allowing more efficient repair without scarring/fibrosis5.
+Some researchers think that light might help (if used appropriately) to reduce the severity of the inflammation3 (by increasing levels of CO2 – which then goes on to inhibit inflammatory cytokines/prostaglandins), thus allowing more efficient repair without scarring/fibrosis5.

-Light therapy can also help muscles indirectly by:
+Light therapy may or may not also help muscles indirectly by:

 - Thyroid regulation

 Considered by some as the master regulatory hormone of the body, thyroid hormones are involved in cellular energy production in a big way.
 As mentioned above energy production is essential for both muscular performance and recovery.
-Studies indicate that (near)infrared light can be used on the thyroid gland to help normalise thyroid hormone levels, thus helping muscle performance downstream.
+Studies have been done with (near)infrared light on the thyroid gland with the aim of seeing whether it can help normalise thyroid hormone levels, thus potentially helping muscle performance downstream.
 You can read more about thyroid light therapy here.